-One morning, flicking through the pages of a local magazine, Stewart Murray and Kathy Lau spotted an advertisement that would change the course of their future.
+One morning, flicking through the pages of a local magazine, Stuart Murray and Kathy Lau spotted an advertisement that would change the course of their future.
 The ad was for the sale of historic Beaudesert homestead, Bromelton House.
 By Christmas 2013, the family had purchased the property.
 Bromelton House sits proudly on 330 acres and sports an interesting history, as well as curious features such as the irrigated polo field, an ancient native bean tree and a lagoon that, legend has it, is haunted by a bunyip.
 Over time, since the mid 1800s, the property has been used for dairying, and for raising beef cattle and sheep.
-Now plans are well underway to breed Hays Convertor cattle, as part of Stewart’s genetics project.
+Now plans are well underway to breed Hays Convertor cattle, as part of Stuart’s genetics project.
 The property is also home to an orchard of nearly 3000 pecan trees of different varieties, the planting of which began around thirty years ago.
-Stewart hopes to have the pecan nuts organically certified within the next few years.
+Stuart hopes to have the pecan nuts organically certified within the next few years.

 How did you come to be here?

 Interesting story.
 One Sunday morning, the wife and I were sitting down having coffee at home, as we do.
 We were looking through the Brisbane News as we were going to buy a property on the Gold Coast — a little unit.
 The wife said, ‘Oh, look!
 Horses!’ — because we have horses.
 So, we thought we’d go and have a look at it.
 It had pecan trees on it, and at that stage we didn’t even know that pecans grew here in the Scenic Rim.
 So, we came out, drove up the driveway and fell in love with it, and made an offer within a few weeks, which was declined.
 We came back and made a lower offer, and it was accepted.
 That was just the way it worked.
 The plant and equipment and water licences were included in the price, so it was pretty good.
 And it is a beautiful property.
 It is one of those things that just grabs you.